Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/guides/failover.md

 ## 3. Send a message with failover

-Sending an message with failover to another channel is done by making one request to the Workflows API endpoint.
-In this example you will send a Facebook Messenger message that when the failover condition is met (i.e. the message has not been read), the API will proceed to send an SMS.
+Sending an message with failover to another channel is achieved by making one request to the Workflows API endpoint.
+In this example you will implement the following workflow:

+1. Send a Facebook Messenger message to the user.
+2. If the failover condition is met proceed to the next step.
+In this example the failover condition is the message not being read.
+3. Send an SMS to the user.

 Key | Description
 -- | --